annerodrigo106-stack/ecommerce-nodejs-express-project-1/README.md

 ```
 The server will start at http://localhost:3000.

-Once that's done open the manage.html (front_end/manage.html) file in your browser
+Once that's done open the manage.html (located in: front_end/manage.html) file in your browser

+## To do List

 🏗️ Future Enhancements This project is a starting point.
 The following essential e-commerce features are planned for future releases: